 Billfish (figure 18) are preferably measured from the tip of the lower jaw to the fork of the tail, (LJFL).
 The length of most billfish make it impractical to use callipers or a measuring board and the preferred measurements are taken with a flexible tape pulled over the contours of the body.
-Again it is important to note the means and type of measurements taken.
 On some commercial vessels it may not be possible to take the LJFL length as the fish are first dressed by the crew.
 Alternative measurements that can be taken in these situations are: